kbvyas/MessageX/README.md

 * Creating custom views using .xib files.
 * Creating direct Segues for navigation.

+## Instructions

+In order to run this project successfully, you need to remotely install all the pods mentioned in the pod file.

 >This project is inspired from The App Brewery's Complete App Development Bootcamp - Flash Chat Project.